 As stated above, grants will automatically be applied to your tuition and fees after the 10th day of the semester.
 Loans and Work Study funds require additional paperwork if you choose to accept these awards.

 Work Study funds are awarded on a first come, first served basis.
 If Riverland runs out of funds, we will start a waiting list.
 Please speak to an Academic Advisor if you are interested in being added to this list.
 If you are awarded Work Study, you can find the list of available positions on our website by clicking here.
 Once you have been hired for a position, there is additional paperwork that will need to be filled out with your supervisor.

 If you choose to take out student loans, you will have another process to complete in order to receive those loans.
 Log in to e-Services, go to Financial Aid from the left side menu, click “Loans” to start the process.
 There are four tabs: Loan Period, Pre-Requirements, Loan Application and Loan Status.

 - Loan Period- choose the correct academic year for which you are using the loan funds

-- Pre-Requirements- click on the link to www.Studentloans.gov to complete Entrance Counseling and a Master Promissory Note (MPN), your loans cannot be applied to your account without completing these.
+- Pre-Requirements- click on the link to www.Studentaid.gov, (under Complete Aid Process) to complete Entrance Counseling and a Master Promissory Note (MPN).
+Your loans cannot be applied to your account without completing these.